mich101mich/hierarchical_pathfinding/readme.md

 let mut pathfinding = PathCache::new(
     (width, height),   // the size of the Grid
     |(x, y)| walking_cost(x, y),   // get the cost for walking over a Tile
-    ManhattanNeighborhood::new(width, height),   // the Neighborhood
-    PathCacheConfig::with_chunk_size(3),   // config
+    ManhattanNeighborhood::new(width, height),   // the connection between Tiles PathCacheConfig::with_chunk_size(3),   // additional config params
 );

 let start = (0, 0);